Psycojoker/memopol2/README.md

     pip install numpy
     pip install -r ../memopol-core/requirements.txt

+You'll probably want to run this command to update your database:

+    python mange.py uptdate_meps

 And you should be done.

 To enter the virtualenv

     source ve/bin/activate

 To quit the virtualenv

     deactivate

 Build the db